 The first recorded Arbor Day was recorded in a small Spanish village in 1805 where villagers celebrated tree plantings, feasts and dances for three days.
-The first recorded Arbor Day in the United Stated occurred in Nebraska City, NE on April 10, 1872; it was led by J. Sterling Morton—the Morton Salt tycoon.
+The first recorded Arbor Day in the United States occurred in Nebraska City, NE on April 10, 1872; it was led by J. Sterling Morton—the Morton Salt tycoon.
 On that one day it was estimated that the citizens of Nebraska planted 2 million trees.

 Arbor Day was without exception one of the most anticipated holidays for Nebraskans.
 It was the equivalent of Super Bowl Sunday in today’s terms.
 Children were excused from school, shop owners closed their doors, and farmers quit planting their crops to plant trees.
 It was that important to Nebraska.